alinamarasca/practice-code-review/src/split-object/README.md

 1. [AmitDiwan](https://www.tutorialspoint.com/splitting-an-object-into-an-array-of-objects-in-javascript)
 2. [Konhar Coding](https://www.youtube.com/watch?v=Rvfl7nKNcMU)

-I chose solution by Konhar because I want to get more familiar with JS methods, especially with `map()`.
-I also just liked his approach.
+I chose solution by Konhar because:

+* I want to get more familiar with JS methods, especially with `map()`
+* this solution is also an example of easier iteration through array instead of object
+* I also just liked his approach it is simple and short

 But I had to turn his solution into a function.

 **Extra explanations**